QME & AME Evaluations

 Turnaround & Reliability

 Reports are delivered promptly, with clear organization and evidence-based reasoning.
-Dr. Patibanda understands that timely, well-supported reports keep cases moving toward resolution.

 A Unique Clinical Perspective